dashpay/docs/masternodes/setup.rst

 identifies your masternode.

-At this point you can go back to your terminal window and monitor your masternode using ``dashman/dashman status``, by entering ``~/.dashcore/dash-cli masternode status`` or using the **Get status** function in DMT.
+At this point you can go back to your terminal window and monitor your masternode using ``~/dashman/dashman status``, by entering ``~/.dashcore/dash-cli masternode status`` or using the **Get status** function in DMT.
 The final result should appear as follows:

 .. figure:: img/setup-dashman-started.png
    :width: 400px

-   dashman status output showing successfully started masternode
+   dashman status output showing successfully registered masternode

 At this point you can safely log out of your server by typing ``exit``.
 Congratulations!
 Your masternode is now running.